-St Hugh of Lincoln recognises that any learner can be vulnerable online, and vulnerability can fluctuate depending on their age, developmental stage and personal circumstances.
-However, some learners are more vulnerable online due to a range of factors, this may include, but is not limited to, looked-after children, children with special educational needs and disabilities (SEND) or mental health needs and children experiencing trauma or loss.
+St Hugh Of Lincoln Primary School recognises that any learner can be vulnerable online, and vulnerability can fluctuate depending on their age, developmental stage and personal circumstances.
+However, there are some learners, for example looked after children and those with special educational needs, who may be more susceptible or may require additional support in staying safe online.

-St Hugh of Lincoln will ensure that differentiated and appropriate online safety education, access and support is provided to vulnerable learners.

-Staff will seek input from specialist staff as appropriate, including the DSL, Deputy DSLs, SENDco, and Designated Teacher for Looked-after Children and IT Manager to ensure that the policy and curriculum is appropriate for all learners.
+St Hugh Of Lincoln Primary School will ensure that differentiated and appropriate online safety education, access and support is provided to vulnerable learners.
+Staff will seek input from specialist staff as appropriate, including the DSL, Deputy DSLs, SENDco and IT Manager to ensure that the policy and curriculum is appropriate for all learners.